 Repairs & Maintenance

 All repairs and maintenance are handled through the Facilities department.
 Requests for repairs or work are submitted by work order to Facilities.
-By submitted a work order, you have implicitly agreed to allow a staff member from Facilities into your home, whether or not you are present.
+By submitting a work order, you have implicitly agreed to allow a staff member from Facilities into your home, whether or not you are present.
 If you have any concerns about this policy, please direct these to the Office of Residence Life.

 Tenants are responsible for reporting any maintenance issues to the Facilities Department in a timely manner.
 If maintenance is not reported, the renters will be held responsible for the cost of repairs.

-The Office of Residence Life recommends that potential roommates have frank discussions together about appropriate noise levels, guests, hosting social events, paying utility bills on time, borrowing money for rent or utilities and house cleanliness before signing the lease agreement.
+The Office of Residence Life recommends that potential roommates have frank discussions together about appropriate noise levels, guests, hosting social events, paying utility bills on time, borrowing money for rent or utilities, and house cleanliness before signing the lease agreement.